f5devcentral/f5-agility-labs-sslviz/docs/class6/module2/lab2.rst

    - Close this browser tab to return to the SSL Orchestrator **Configuration** screen.

 #.
-To define a default route for SSL Orchestrator access the Internet:
+To define a default route for SSL Orchestrator to access the Internet:

    - Click on **Click to configure** beside **Route** to edit the settings.
 A new browser tab will open.